CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 [The Human-Connectome dataset](https://wiki.humanconnectome.org/display/PublicData/HCP-YA+Data+Dictionary-+Updated+for+the+1200+Subject+Release#HCPYADataDictionaryUpdatedforthe1200SubjectRelease) was used in this project that consists of 998 patients with cognition, motor, emotion characteristics as well as brain features: volume, thickness, surface area, gray matter volume, white matter volume,...

-applied Topological Data Analysis (more specifically the Mapper algorithm) to cluster the patients according to their age and found different characteristics of subgroups.
+I applied Topological Data Analysis (more specifically the Mapper algorithm) to cluster the patients according to their age and found different characteristics of subgroups.
 I found 2 younger group(age: 22-30), 1 older group(age: 31+) and 1 mixed-age group.
 The [DyNeuSR](https://braindynamicslab.github.io/dyneusr/) and [GUDHI](https://gudhi.inria.fr/) libraries were used in topological data analysis.

-A summary of the internship is in below:
+A summary of the internship is below:

 # What is Topological Data Analysis (TDA) ?